Padi2312/dorcs/README.md

 - **Sidebar navigation:** Dorcs automatically generates links for navigating between the different pages

 - **Page Metadata:** Provide a title for a certain page.
 You can also provide the position of the page in the sidebar.

+## 📄 Documentation

+The documentation is can be found in the `docs` directory.
+The documentation website is generated using Dorcs itself.
+It is also online available at [dorcs.allthing.eu](https://dorcs.allthing.eu).

 ## 🛠️ Setup